 4. Discover the Magical Zagorochoria

 Zagorochoria or Zagori may sound like it is one place but actually, it is a cluster of 46 lovely villages!
+One of my favorite Zagori villages is Monodendri.
 It is located in the northwestern region of Greece amidst the mountains of Pindus in Epirus.
-Zagorochoria is one of the favorite winter destinations among Greeks and gets busy in December and especially during Christmas.
+Zagorochoria is one of the favorite winter destinations among Greeks and gets busy in December, especially during Christmas.

 Zagori is surrounded by Mount Mitsikeli, the Aoos River, and Mount Tymfi on all four sides making hiking one of the best things to do in the area.
 Honestly, I can’t imagine myself going to this stunning place and not hiking!